-Currently, primaquine is the only treatment available to prevent the relapse of Plasmodium vivax malaria.
-However, as per the primaquine label and WHO recommendations, it is administered once daily for 14 days – a regimen that is hard for patients to comply with, meaning that many are not cured.
-A single-dose treatment with the potential to improve patient compliance would positively impact P. vivax control and elimination efforts.
+Until 2018, primaquine was the only treatment available to prevent the relapse of Plasmodium vivax malaria.
+As per the primaquine label and WHO recommendations, it is administered once daily for 14 days – a regimen that is hard for patients to comply with, meaning that many are not cured.

 P. vivax accounts for about half of malaria cases outside of sub-Saharan Africa, often in countries that are close to eliminating malaria.1 Around 8.5 million clinical infections every year are caused by P. vivax.2 Relapsing malaria is a considerable challenge to malaria eradication efforts.
 Next-generation medicines that are well tolerated in all malaria